kyleoneill/chimerascript/README.md

 }
 ```

-## Test Case Structure
+## Syntax
-Test cases take the structure of `case FUNCTION_NAME() { FUNCTION_STEPS }`.
-A test case can
+Functions take the structure of `case FUNCTION_NAME() { FUNCTION_STEPS }`.
+A function can
-also be marked with comma separated decorators above the function name.
+be marked with comma separated decorators above the function name.
 The `[test]` decorator
-marks a test to be run automatically when a .chs file is ran.
-Lines inside a case/function block
+marks a function as a test to be run automatically when a .chs file is ran.
+Statements inside a
-use a semicolon as a statement terminator.
+function block are semicolon terminated.

-Cases/functions without a `[test]` decorator which are not nested will be used for a future feature
+Functions without a `[test]` decorator and which are not nested will be used for a future feature
 where functions can be called from within a test, for purposes such as test initialization.

 ## Test Case Nesting